Shamilton42/Docs/HowTos/UCC_Release_Notes.rst

 -  New Aviatrix VPN client (v1.3.9) for user VPN (Mac, PC and Unix).
 To download, go to `this link. <http://docs.aviatrix.com/Downloads/samlclient.html>`__

--  Hardened password management for “forgot password”.
+-  Hardened password management for “forgot password�.

 -  Additional ciphers for site to cloud tunnels for interoperability.
-To configure, go to Site2Cloud -> “Add New” -> Algorithms.
+To configure, go to Site2Cloud -> “Add New� -> Algorithms.

 2. Public cloud specific features
 ----------------------------------